Second Industrial Revolution: Overview

-The concept was introduced by Patrick Geddes, Cities in Evolution (1910), and was being used by economists such as Erich Zimmermann (1951), but David Landes' use of the term in a 1966 essay and in The Unbound Prometheus (1972) standardized scholarly definitions of the term, which was most intensely promoted by Alfred Chandler (1918–2007).
+The concept of a second industrial revolution was introduced by Patrick Geddes, Cities in Evolution (1910), and was used by economists such as Erich Zimmermann (1951), but David Landes' use of the term in a 1966 essay and in The Unbound Prometheus (1972) standardized scholarly definitions of the term, which was most intensely promoted by Alfred Chandler (1918–2007).
 However, some continue to express reservations about its use.
-In 2003, Landes stressed the importance of new technologies, especially the internal combustion engine, petroleum, new materials and substances, including alloys and chemicals, electricity and communication technologies, such as the telegraph, telephone, and radio.
+In 2003, Landes stressed the importance of new technologies (especially the internal combustion engine), petroleum, new materials and substances (including alloys and chemicals), electricity and communication-technologies, such as the telegraph, telephone, and radio.

-One author has called the period from 1867 to 1914, during which most of the great innovations were developed, "The Age of Synergy" since the inventions and innovations were engineering and science-based.
+One author has called the period from 1867 to 1914, during which most of the great innovations emerged, "The Age of Synergy" since the inventions and innovations were engineering- and science-based.

 Industry and technology

 A synergy between iron and steel, railroads and coal developed at the beginning of the Second Industrial Revolution.
 Railroads allowed cheap transportation of materials and products, which in turn led to cheap rails to build more roads.
 Railroads also benefited from cheap coal for their steam locomotives.
 This synergy led to the laying of 75,000 miles of track in the U.S. in the 1880s, the largest amount anywhere in world history.